Shubham-Kumar-Sahoo/Shubham-Kumar-Sahoo/README.md

 Here are some ideas to get you started:
 -->
-- 🌱 I’m currently learning Data Science
+- 🌱 I’m currently learning:-
+  * Data Science
+  * Python
 - 🤔 I’m looking for opportunities to broaden my skill and to gain experience
 - 🔭 I’m currently studying in Kalinga Institute of Industrial Technology
 - 💬 Ask me about anything and I am happy to help